-WWM-1250 Math & Chemistry Applications Operators
+WWM-1250 Math & Chemistry Applications for Operat 2 Credits

-2 Credits for

 Designed to prepare students for the Operator Certification Exam.
 Covers principles of chemistry, electricity, hydraulics, and math.
+Class 2

-WWM-1251 Math & Chemistry Applications for Operators
+WWM-1251 Math & Chemistry Applications for 4 Credits Operators

 Designed to prepare students for the Operator Certification Exam.
 Covers principles of chemistry, electricity, hydraulics, and mathematics.
 Course content will be discussed and applied within the context of water and wastewater treatment.